-Learning letters is a complicated process for children.
+Learning alphabet letters is a complicated process for children.
 They have to learn that squiggly lines represent a symbol and not just a random picture.
 Learning to match the name of the letter to the symbol is called letter recognition.

 It doesn’t stop there.
 Children must then learn that letters represent sounds.
 These sounds–when put together–make a word.

 But let’s take it one step at a time.

 Here is a fun way to reinforce letter recognition–it’s called “Street Names.”
-This example is found in one of the Mother Goose Time curriculum kits.
+This example is found in one of the Experience Curriculum kits.

 Try it out: